-Simultaneously, Africa will continue to harness opportunities in the fastexpanding global green growth technologies and markets, where it has unique Sharm Elsheikh Guidebook for Just Financing competitive advantages- including, renewable energy, materials, components, products, and services.
+Simultaneously, Africa will continue to harness opportunities in the fast-expanding global green growth technologies and markets, where it has unique competitive advantages- including, renewable energy, materials, components, products, and services.

-To manage short-term energy security concerns, the African Development Bank will continue to support African countries in creating conducive environments for successful energy transitions, mobilizing climate finance, and scaling up investments to leverage the continent's wind, solar, hydro, and geothermal resource potential.
+To manage short-term energy security concerns, the African Development Bank will continue to support African countries in creating conducive environments for successful energy transitions, mobilising climate finance, and scaling up investments to leverage the continent's wind, solar, hydro, and geothermal resource potential.